8 Hawaii Beaches With Water So Blue They Made Me Cancel My Maldives Trip – Visit Them Before the Masses Do

 As someone born and raised on the islands, swimming in Hawaii’s waters since I could walk, I’ve seen countless tourists flock to overcrowded beaches while missing out on the true gems.
 After 30 years of exploring every corner of our islands, I’ve discovered the spots where the water sparkles like liquid sapphire.

-These aren't your typical tourist destinations – they're the places where local families have gathered for generations, where the water is so clear you can count the fish swimming 40 feet below.
+These aren’t your typical tourist destinations – they’re the places where local families have gathered for generations, where the water is so clear you can count the fish swimming 40 feet below

-OAHU: The Accessible Gems
+OAHU: The Accessible Maldives Alternatives

 Kawela Bay